 During my travels, I made it a point to try local food, no matter how unusual.
 To me, it’s always been a learning experience.

 Our group was cruising the Nan River in Thailand and stopped for lunch.
 On the menu was fried rat, which is considered a delicacy in some Asian countries.

 I decided to try it.
-The old adage, “It tastes like chicken,” was very apt for rat; it actually tasted like a salty chicken leg with a lot of small bones.
+The adage, “It tastes like chicken,” was very apt for rats; it tasted like a salty chicken leg with a lot of small bones.

 During the same trip, this time in Chiang Mai, we came across a food vendor in the street selling jumping shrimp salad, so of course I had to try it.
 I love shrimp, though I generally prefer it cooked.